 3. Try to put your router as high up as possible

-Then, place your router in or near the center of that critical area.
-Try to put your router somewhere near the center of the room you want to have the fastest Wi-Fi speeds.
-You should also mount it as high you possibly can.
+Try to put your router near the center of the room you want to have the fastest Wi-Fi speeds.
+You should also mount it as high as you possibly can.

 It’s better to put your router up high because radio waves usually shoot the signal downward.
 Thus, raising your router helps it give the best signal.
-For example, if you plop your router on the floor, it is just shooting your Wi-Fi into your floor, and that’s as helpful as wearing a parka in the desert.
+For example, if you put your router on the floor, it directs the Wi-Fi signal to your floor.
+That’s as helpful as wearing a parka in the desert.

 4. If you can, keep it away from other electronics

 We’ve been harping about radio waves, and for good reason.
-Different devices shoot out unique waves that might interfere with one another.
+Different devices send unique waves that might interfere with one another.

 Here’s a rule of thumb: Keep your router around three feet away from other devices.
 Avoid TV sets, baby monitors, car alarms, kitchen appliances, cordless phones and other Bluetooth-enabled devices.